sjwall/MaterialTapTargetPrompt/docs/creating_a_release.md

 0. Delete the existing JavaDocs in `docs/javadocs`
 0. Copy the newly generated JavaDocs from `library/build/docs` to `docs/javadocs`
 0. Update `CHANGELOG.md` detailing any changes made in the new release
-0. Update README.md installation instructions to reference the new library version
+0. Update README.md installation instructions to reference the new library version.
+The version numbering in the docs is retrieved from the github releases
 0. Commit and push
 0. Log in to Bintray and release the update